Galaxy cluster cores as seen with VLT/MUSE: new strong-lensing analyses of RX J2129.4+0009, MS 0451.6-0305 & MACSJ2129.4-0741: Strong-lensing analyses

 \subsubsection{RX\,J2129}

 Our model contains one large-scale halo described by a PIEMD mass component.
 We model individually the BCG, and include an isolated cluster galaxy (G1 in Table\,\ref{tab:res_pot}), which acts as the lens for System\ 2 as detailed in \cite{desprez2018}.
 The four multiple images of System\ 2 are attributed to galaxy-galaxy lensing and are used as constraints in our model as shown in Table\,\ref{mul_rxj2129}).
-One can see the configuration in Fig.\,1 in \cite{desprez2018}.
+One can see a zoom in on this lensing configuration in Fig.\ref{rxj2129_big}.

-Our best-fit mass model has an rms$=$0.33\arcsec.
-The best-fit parameters of the model are given in Table~\ref{tab:res_pot}, and the center of the cluster is chosen as ($\alpha=322.41651$,$\delta=0.0892266$).
+Our best-fit mass model has an rms$=$0.29\arcsec.
+The best-fit parameters of the model are given in Table~\ref{tab:res_pot}, and the center of the cluster is chosen as (R.\,A.$=322.41651$,Decl.$=0.08923$).
+In order to check the impact of the addition of free paramters by the inclusion of G1 as an individual potential, we run a model which treats G1 as a standard cluster member, i.e. following the \cite{faber1976} relation.
+While the rms ($\chi^2$, $d.o.f.$) of this model is not significantly different from our best-fit mass model, 0.28\arcsec (8,22) vs 0.29\arcsec (9,24), it has a local impact.
+Indeed, the rms of System\,2 is 0.15\arcsec, while we obtain an rms of 0.09\arcsec when G1 is included.
+We therefore conclude that G1 improves the model and is necessary to precisely recover the geometry of System\,2.